Setting up HTTPS for Spring Boot requires two steps:

 On GitHub, you can find the source code for the application we are building in this tutorial.

 First of all, we need to generate a pair of cryptographic keys, use them to produce an SSL certificate and store it in a keystore.
 The keytool documentation defines a keystore as a database of "cryptographic keys, X.509 certificate chains, and trusted certificates".

 To enable HTTPS, we'll provide a Spring Boot application with this keystore containing the SSL certificate.

 The two most common formats used for keystores are JKS, a proprietary format specific for Java, and PKCS12, an industry-standard format.
-JKS used to be the default choice, but now Oracle recommends to adopt the PKCS12 format.
+JKS used to be the default choice, but since Java 9 it's PKCS12 the recommended format.
 We're going to see how to use both.